The Best Exercises for Sex

-As a male, by strengthening your core sex muscles (PC muscles) you can increase your penis size as well as the strength of your penis.
+As a male, by strengthening your core sex muscles (pelvic floor / PC muscle) you can increase your penis size as well as the strength of your penis.
 This can lead to more ease in gaining erections, especially as you become older.
 Technically you're increasing the muscle mass behind and around the penis which then adds to the size of the penis and the muscles which support the penis.

-As mentioned earlier, common kegels are not the best treatment for premature ejaculation.
-However, a slight modification to a common kegel penis exercise which I will explain below can make it become more beneficial in overcoming PE as well as ED.
-There is a common mistake that people make when doing Kegel exercises and it's important to correct it for maximum benefit.
+While Kegels are not the best treatment for premature ejaculation, a slight modification to a common Kegel penis exercise which I will explain below can make it become more beneficial in overcoming PE as well as ED.
+There is a common mistake that men make when doing Kegel exercises and it's important to correct it for maximum benefit.

 How to Tone and Tighten Your Pelvic Floor (PC Muscle)

 The sex muscles consist of the PC muscle and surrounding pelvic floor muscles.
 They are located in the same area for both men and women and the following exercise is performed in the same manner for both sexes.

 Strength in your pelvic floor will support sexual function and lead to more satisfying sex.
 These muscles also support your bladder and rectum, so the following exercise will also assist in strengthening those operations as well.
 Prostate health and function are also improved with this exercise.